 As of December 1982, the compatibility of system software is indicated by the revision number included in the software's name.
 The revision number has a digit to the left and right of a decimal point.
 The digit to the left of the decimal point indicates the "level" of the system.
 System software files are compatible with one another if they have matching "level" numbers.
-For example, a binary program named "ABC2.3" would be compatible with BASIC 2.0 because they both have "2" as the leading digit.
+For example, a binary file (referred to as a "BIN") named "ABC4.3" would be compatible with BASIC 4.0 because they both have "4" as the leading digit.
 The digit to the right of the decimal point indicates the revision number of that particular piece of code.
-Thus, "XYZ2.1" would be an updated version of "XYZ2.0" and replaces the old version.
+Thus, "XYZ4.1" would be an updated version of "XYZ4.0" and replaces the old version.

 The language's version is displayed on the CRT at power-up.
-BASIC 2.0 gives the following message:
+BASIC 4.0 gives the following message:

-BASIC Ready 2.0
+BASIC Ready 4.0

-If the numeric version code (2.0 in the example) is not shown, then BASIC 1.0 is resident.
-Loading a binary extension with LOAD BIN produces a message similar to the following, where AP2.0 is the binary program that is loaded:
+If a numeric version code (3.0 in the example) is not shown, then BASIC 1.0 is resident.
+Loading a BIN file with LOAD BIN produces a message similar to the following, where I0 is the BIN file that is loaded: